Unity-Technologies/arfoundation-samples/README.md

 This sample requires iOS 13 or above.

+### High Resolution CPU Image

+This sample demonstrates high resolution CPU image capture on iOS 16 and newer.
+See the [High Resolution CPU Image](https://docs.unity3d.com/Packages/com.unity.xr.arkit@5.1/manual/arkit-camera.html#high-resolution-cpu-image) package documentation to learn more about this feature.

-### Camera Grain
+### Camera Exposure

-This sample demonstrates the camera grain effect.
-Once a plane is detected, you can place a cube on it with a material that simulates the camera grain noise in the camera feed.
-See the `CameraGrain.cs` script.
-Also see  `CameraGrain.shader` which animates and applies the camera grain texture (through linear interpolation) in screenspace.
+This sample shows how to lock the device camera and set the camera exposure mode, duration, and ISO.
+See [CameraExposureController.cs](https://github.com/Unity-Technologies/arfoundation-samples/blob/main/Assets/Scenes/ARKit/CameraExposure/CameraExposureController.cs) for example code.

-This sample requires a device running iOS 13 or later and Unity 2020.2 or later.
+This sample requires iOS 16 or newer and a device with an ultra-wide camera.

 ## ARCore Record Session